01 of 04

 The 403 bus here is your friend.
 It departs hourly, going from Sintra to Cascais via Cabo da Roca and takes around an hour.
 If you're in a hurry, the 417 bus misses out the cape but gets you between Sintra and Cascais in half the time.

 Estoril to Cascais and Sintra

 Estoril and Cascais are just five minutes apart by train (you can even walk).
-For getting from Estoril to Sintra, take the 418 bus.Continue to 3 of 4 below.
+To get from Estoril to Sintra, take the 418 bus.Continue to 3 of 4 below.

 03 of 04

 On this page, you'll find transport information for getting from Lisbon to Fatima, Obidos, and Nazare by guided tour, bus, train, and car.

 The bus takes one hour from Lisboa-Campo Grande.
 Check schedules at Rodotejo.

 The bus from Lisbon to Fatima takes 1h30 and costs about 10€ each way.
 Book from Rede Expressos .